 This technique may sound too good to be true.
 But according to Dr. Sanjiv Kothare, sleep specialist and head of pediatric neurology at Cohen Children's Medical Center in New York, it is possible to train yourself to fall asleep faster using this technique.

-Kothare said there are two important principles to keep in mind when training your brain to fall asleep.
+Kothare said there are two essential principles to remember when training your brain to fall asleep.

 Don't try to fall asleep when you're not tired.
 Make you are "physically tired or feeling sleepy," he said.
 "Of course, this doesn't apply to armed forces trying to sleep at times under stress."